noook/spotify-client/README.md

 ### 🎧 Playlists

+These methods can be accessed through the `playlists` key of your `SpotifyClient` instance.

 | Method | Description |
 | -------| ----------- |
 | [`getPlaylist`](https://developer.spotify.com/documentation/web-api/reference/get-playlist) | Get a playlist owned by a Spotify user. |